 "FY 2019 reflects actual utilization, FY 2020 reflects actual utilization through May, annualized.
 FY 2020 also reflects the impact of COVID19 starting in March, wherein ARCA operated each room as single occupancy for infection control precautions.
 FY 2021 reflects continued operation in the existing location as assumes the impact of COVID19 will continue through December 2020 after which utilization will ramp back up to pre-COVID19 levels based on historical demand and deferrals.
 FY 2022 reflects the first year of operation in the new location.
 Detox bed utilization reflects the ability to operate all 24 licensed beds in the new location.
-CDT utilization reflects the addition of new beds and return of high occupancy rates as experienced prior to the COVID19 impact for existing beds and a ramp up of utilization of new beds based on historical demand and ongoing deferrals."
+CDT utilization reflects high occupancy rates as experienced prior to the COVID19 impact based on historical demand and ongoing deferrals."

-In Section C.4, pages 31-32, the applicant states,
+In Section C.4, page 31, the applicant states,

 "FY 2019 is based on actual utilization data.
 FY 2020 is based on data through May 2020 and annualized assuming that June 2020 experience would be similar to May.
-Utilization for FY 2020 is slightly lower than FY 2019 due to COVID19 implications that required ARCA to use semi-private rooms as private rooms for infection control.
+Utilization for FY 2020 is slightly lower than FY 2019 due to COVID-19 implications that required ARCA to use semi-private rooms as private rooms for infection control.
 Despite this, overall utilization for FY 2020 is projected to be 93% occupancy.
-FY

-2021 interim year is projected based on the expectation that COVID19 precautions will remain in place into the fall and that ARCA will be able to use all licensed beds for the second half of the fiscal year resulting in an overall projection of 75% occupancy.
+FY 2021 interim year is projected based on the expectation that COVID-19 precautions will remain in place into the fall and that ARCA will be able to use all licensed beds for the second half of the fiscal year resulting in an overall projection of 75% occupancy.